scalastic/scalastic.github.io/_posts/en/2021-07-13-aws-aurora-documentation.markdown

   * 6x data replication in a shared storage volume on 3 AZs
   * Continuous backup in Amazon S3
   * 1 Endpoint for Writing and 1 for Reading
-  * Automatic failover in less than 30s
+  * Automatic failover in case of unavailability of an AZ in less than 30s

-- Support the cross-Region:
+- Support the cross-Region (Database Location: Global option);
+  * Data are replicated across multiple Regions
+  * Write operations on the Primary Region are replicated in the Secondary Regions with latency < 1s
-  * Data is accessible with low latency in each Region
+  * Automatic failover in case of unavailability of a Region

-- Data can be restored at any point of time regardless of the time of the last backup
+- Data can be restored at any point of time whatever the time of the last backup (Backtrack option)

 ### Security

-- Maintenance of transparent Aurora instances
+- Seamless maintenance of Aurora instances
 - Network isolation with Amazon VPC
-- Data encryption at rest and in transit with AWS KMS as well as storage volumes, backups, snapshots and replicas.
+- Data encryption at rest and in transit with AWS KMS as well as storage volumes, backups, snapshots and replicas